 Physicians accompanying forced returns and assessing returnees’ fitness for transport assume an expert function.
 Physicians have a different role when providing medical care for patients in pre-deportation detention: they determine whether there are any contraindications to a planned forced return, but are not responsible for assessing fitness for transport.

-The Central Ethics Committee (CEC) published a statement in October 2013 on the medical aspects of forcible deportations and called for a change to the system by abandoning the "Fit to Fly" scheme.
-It was criticised because of the pressure on doctors to assess patients for medical fitness to travel and the inadequate exchange of information during this process between the medical professionals involved.
+In October 2013, the Central Ethics Committee (CEC) of the SAMS published an opinion on the medical aspects of forced returns, calling for a change to the existing «fit-to-fly» system.
+This was criticised because of the pressure placed on physicians to assess fitness for transport and the inadequate exchange of information between the medical professionals involved.

-The doctor in the detention centre may only pass on information about any contraindications with the patient's consent.
-If the patient refuses to release the doctor from doctor-patient confidentiality, even though contraindications are present, the superior authority can release the doctor from their duty of confidentiality upon request.
-The procedure is described in detail in Appendix G to the SAMS Guidelines "Medical practice in respect of detained persons".
+The (prison) physician may only report contraindications with the patient’s consent.
+If the patient withholds consent, even though contraindications exist, the competent authorities may, on request, release the physician from his/her duty to maintain confidentiality.
+The procedure is described in detail in Appendix G to the guidelines on «Medical practice in respect of detained persons».

 For more information, please visit the State Secretariat for Migration (SEM) website (in German).